Posted by BBN Central on 28th Sep 2023

 Are you ready to differentiate your brand through change?
 Click to download the full guide for all seven tips.

-Jeff Young is responsible for the operations of BBN’s US partner Bader Rutter (BR), where he focuses on growing the agency’s offerings and fostering a dynamic work environment for employees.
-He’s been with BR for more than 24 years, starting as a public relations writer and moving on to management roles in PR and account management.
+Jeff Young is CEO/President at BBN’s U.S. partner Bader Rutter (BR), where he focuses on growing the agency’s offerings and fostering a dynamic work environment for employees.
+He’s been with BR for more than 28 years, starting as a public relations writer and moving on to management roles in PR and account management.